skion/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 To connect to your database in dbt Cloud:

-1. Click your name at the bottom left of your account
+1. Click your account name at the bottom of the left-side menu and click **Account settings**
 2. Select **Your profile** from the menu
 3. Select **Projects** from the top left, and from there click **New Project**